llllllllll/c-extension-tutorial/README.rst

    $ cd c-extension-tutorial
    $ source etc/setup-env

-The ``setup-env`` script will compile a debug version of CPython 3.6 and create a local virtual env with this new interpreter.
+The ``setup-env`` script will attempt to download the needed dependencies, compile a debug version of CPython 3.6, and create a local virtual env with this new interpreter.
 This ensures that everyone is using the same version of CPython with the same compile time flags.

-the ``setup-env`` should print a lot of stuff to the terminal.
+The ``setup-env`` should print a lot of stuff to the terminal.
 You can ignore most of it but the last line should be:

 .. code-block:: text